International Business Company (Company limited by shares)

 The Commonwealth of the Bahamas consists of more than seven hundred islands (of which 24 are inhabited and more than 700 uninhabited), cays and islets in the Atlantic Ocean, is located to the north of Cuba and Dominican Republic, northwest of Turks and Caicos Islands, to the southeast of the state Florida and east of the Florida Keys.
 Geographically the Bahamas form, along with the Turks and Caicos Islands, the Lucayan Archipelago, also denominated by extension Bahamas.

 It has a population of almost 400,000 inhabitants.
-Its capital and most populated city is Nassau, located on the island of New Providence.
+Its capital and the most populated city is Nassau, located on the island of New Providence.
 Its official language is English, although the Bahamian Creole is widely spoken.
 Its official currency is the Bahamian Dollar, pegged to the US Dollar at an exchange rate of 1:1.

 The Bahamas is a hereditary constitutional monarchy belonging to the Commonwealth of Nations.
 The British monarch, as head of state, appoints his/her representative, the Governor General.
 Executive power is exercised by the Cabinet, headed by the prime minister, an institution that appears in 1955 with the first parliamentary elections in the archipelago.